AymenKallala/Human-like-language-generation/README.md

 ### Nucleus Sampling

-\quote{_The key intuition of Nucleus Sampling is that the vast majority of probability mass at each time step is concentrated in the nucleus, a small subset of the vocabulary that tends to range between one and a thousand candidates.
-Instead of relying on a fixed top-k, or using a temperature parameter to control the shape of the distribution without sufficiently suppressing the unreliable tail, the authors propose sampling from the top-p portion of the probability mass, expanding and contracting the candidate pool dynamically._}
+_The key intuition of Nucleus Sampling is that the vast majority of probability mass at each time step is concentrated in the nucleus, a small subset of the vocabulary that tends to range between one and a thousand candidates.
+Instead of relying on a fixed top-k, or using a temperature parameter to control the shape of the distribution without sufficiently suppressing the unreliable tail, the authors propose sampling from the top-p portion of the probability mass, expanding and contracting the candidate pool dynamically._

 **Advantages of Nucleus Sampling:**